shoeffner/mthesis/src/models_and_methods.md

 ## Geometric model

-The goal of the geometric model is to detect the pupil centers of both eyes and perform a ray cast from the eyeball centers through the pupils.
-The intersections of the screen plane and the ray cast are the gaze points.
-The line--plane intersection [@Wikipedia:lineplaneintersection] can be expressed using three points of the screen plane, the eyeball center and the pupil in the same 3D coordinate system.
+The goal of the geometric model is to find the gaze points on the screen using ray casts.
+A ray cast is performed from an eyeball center through its pupil.
+The intersections of the screen plane and the ray casts are the gaze points.
+A line--plane intersection [@Wikipedia:lineplaneintersection] can be expressed using three points of the screen plane, an eyeball center and a pupil in the same 3D coordinate system.
 Given an eyeball center $c \in \Rthree$ and a pupil center $p \in \Rthree$, the points on the line from the eyeball center through the pupil can be described as
 \begin{align}
 c + (p - c)t,\label{eq:c-p-line}
 \end{align}
-with $t \in \mathbb{R}$.
+with $t \in \mathbb{R}$ identifying the point on the line.
 The points on the screen plane can be described by three screen corners $\tl, \tr, \br \in \Rthree$, one functioning as the reference point and two as the directions into which the screen plane extends:
 \begin{align}
 \tl + (\tr - \tl)u + (\br - \tl)v,\label{eq:screen-plane}
 \end{align}
-with $u, v \in \mathbb{R}$.
+with $u, v \in \mathbb{R}$ identifying the point on the plane.
 The intersection between @eq:c-p-line and @eq:screen-plane is thus
 \begin{align}
 c + (p - c)t       &= \tl + (\tr - \tl)u + (\br - \tl)v \\
-c + (p - c)t - \tl &= (\tr - \tl)u + (\br - \tl)v \\
 c + (p - c)t - \tl &= (\tr - \tl)u + (\br - \tl)v \\
 c - \tl            &= - (p - c)t + (\tr - \tl)u + (\br - \tl)v \\
 c - \tl            &= (c - p)t + (\tr - \tl)u + (\br - \tl)v \label{eq:param-intersection}